Steven11q/re-command/README.md

     ```
 *   **Navidrome Server:** A running Navidrome instance.
 *   **ListenBrainz Account  (Optional):**  A ListenBrainz user account.
+*   ***configured Beet:** Have a music library folder, and beet set up to import into it.
+Also prepare a temporary music library for the script to download to
 *   **Deezer Account (Free or Premium) & ARL Token:** Your Deezer ARL token for deemix to function.
 You can typically find it in your browser dev tools in the "Applications" tab under "Cookies".
 Free account means only 128 kbps MP3 tracks.

 ## Setup